 Enquiries about a child’s progress should be addressed to the class teacher in the first instance since they know the child best.
 Other enquiries can be addressed to the school’s SENCo

-Julia Gawn BSc(Hons) PGCE NASENCo
+Julia Gawn BSc(Hons) PGCE NASENCo PGCert (Dyslexia)

 SEND at Shavington Primary School

 Our aim is to raise the aspirations and expectations for all pupils with SEN by focusing on outcomes that will improve their attainment in all areas.

 Our Objectives are: